TO FREQUENTLY ASKED QUESTIONS.

 We will keep your samples for a week under appropriate conditions.
 During this time, the doctor who referred you can request further tests to be done, as long as this does not concern any parameters where time is of the essence.

-The range of tests covers 450 parameters in various fields.
+The range of tests covers more than 1000 parameters in various fields.
 This ranges from the standards tests like blood sugar or cholesterol to special examinations or microbiological evaluations.
 You can find further information on our services here.

 Most analyses are paid for by the Austrian sickness insurance funds and are settled directly between IHR LABOR 1090 and the relevant sickness insurance fund.
 However, the funds do not cover the costs of some of the special analyses and services.
 Our expert staff are happy to inform you about any costs before taking the blood sample so that you can decide whether you want to have the tests done which you must pay for.